mlucas98/easyBank-landing/README.md

 ![Design preview for the Easybank landing page coding challenge](./design/desktop-preview.jpg)

+## The following challenge was taken out from Frontend Mentor
+Also, I did it while whatching Jessica Chan from CoderCoder who did it too and uploaded a tutorial into [FreeCodeCamp's YouTube channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ).
+It was super fun to code and I've learned a lot.
+Below I leave the ReadMe exactly as I got it from the challenge.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.